Stylised illustration of a jazz band by The Jetset Society with singer, piano and drums in a lounge

 4. Christmas moment

-A short seasonal accent can be very effective: during reception, dessert, after a speech or as an atmospheric transition.
+A short seasonal accent can be very effective: during the reception, over dessert, after a speech or as an atmospheric transition.

 5. Party

-When the celebration becomes more lively, the music can move from elegant to danceable: pop, soul, funk, disco, rock, Austropop, oldies and familiar classics.
+As the celebration livens up, the music moves from elegant to danceable: pop, soul, disco, rock, Austropop, oldies and familiar classics.

 6. Late hours

-Additional music can be planned for the later atmosphere.
-What matters is that the defining live part of the evening feels high-quality and coherent.
+Recorded music can be planned for the later atmosphere.
+What matters is that the defining live part of the evening feels coherent.

 Which lineup fits a Christmas party?